ucsd-ccbb/visJS2jupyter/README.md

 ```
 import visJS2jupyter.visualizations
 ```
+#### Python Script Usage
+You could save the output HTML to a file if used "save_to_html" procedure.
+Please check the examples folders.

 ## Features and Examples
 A simple use example with default parameters may be found here http://bl.ocks.org/brinrosenthal/raw/cfb0e12f113d55551a45d530527baedf/.
 In the example provided, we show how to display a graph created with NetworkX using visJS2jupyter.
 The networks displayed within Jupyter notebook cells may be dragged, clicked, and hovered on, and zooming is enabled within the window.